Full name Jerome Everton Taylor

-He picked up 26 wickets at 27.69 in the 2006-07 season and bagged his then career-best figures in ODIs - 4 for 49, when he bowled West Indies to a thrilling win against Australia in the Champions Trophy.
+He picked up 26 wickets at 27.69 in the 2006-07 season and bagged his then career-best figures in ODIs - 4 for 49, including a hat-trick, when he bowled West Indies to a thrilling win against Australia in the Champions Trophy.
 He bettered that a year later when he snared 5 for 48 against Zimbabwe, and in 2008 was West Indies' leading bowler in the Test series against Sri Lanka, with 11 wickets in two matches at 24.81.
 That helped him bag the Jamaica Cricketer-of-the-Year award for 2008.
 That year he also blitzed a Test century at just under a run a ball, from No. 8, against New Zealand.

 Form on his comeback after back injury in 2014 fuelled his 2015 World Cup dream, where he was West Indies' highest wicket-taker with 17 scalps in seven matches.
 He was also part of West Indies' World T20 winning squad in 2016.
 But an unsuccessful run in the longest format in Australia in December 2015-January 2016, when he picked up two wickets in three Tests, resulted in him calling time on his Test career in July 2016.